JetBrains/kotlin-web-site/pages/docs/reference/collections.md

 </div>

 Currently, the `listOf` method is implemented using an array list, but in future more memory-efficient fully immutable collection types could be returned that exploit the fact that they know they can't change.
-It's important to note, that the operations on readonly collections which return a modified collection (like `+`, `filter`, `drop`, etc.) do not create their results atomically, therefore the results are not safe to use from a different thread without proper syncronisation.

 Note that the read-only types are [covariant](generics.html#variance).
 That means, you can take a `List<Rectangle>` and assign it to `List<Shape>` assuming `Rectangle` inherits from `Shape` (the collection types have the same inheritance relationship as the element types).
 This wouldn't be allowed with the mutable collection types because it would allow for failures at runtime: you might add a `Circle` into the `List<Shape>`, creating a `List<Rectangle>` with a `Circle` in it somewhere else in the program.